empirical-org/Empirical-Core/docs/features/subscription_logic.md

 ### Credit Card - Purchaser - Active - No CTA - Basic Plan
 Link: zpl.io/2955Bxe

-Tooltip: Once your current Teacher Premium subscription expires, you will be downgraded to the Quill Basic subscription.
+Tooltip: Once your current Teacher Premium subscription expires, you will be downgraded to Quill Basic.
 Scenario: The teacher has subscribed to Quill Premium by credit card.
 Their next plan is Quill Basic.

 ### Credit Card - Purchaser - Expired - Renew Subscription